From the top: Joey Fatone, Justin Timberlake, Chris Kirkpatrick, Lance Bass, JC Chasez

 They parodied themselves on the The Simpsons and made a cameo on Saturday Night Live as a boy band named No Refund who sang in nothing but food innuendos.
 They even did one of TRL's infamous shout outs as No Refund.

-Song Of Song Titles: In the single version of "Girlfriend", Nelly references the songs "Bye Bye Bye" and "Gone" and sneaks in a shout-out to the group.
+The single version of "Girlfriend" has Nelly referencing the songs "Bye Bye Bye" and "Gone" as well as sneaking in a shout-out to the group.